 The Resolution gas discovery on licence P1929 is an early North Sea discovery made by Total in 1966.

-- Shell will acquire a 70% working interest in Licences P1929 and P2304, and be appointed as the licence operator
+on 20 January 2020 we announced a Farm-In Agreement with Shell U.K. Limited.
+Shell will acquire a 70% working interest in Licences P1929 and P2304, and be appointed as the licence operator

 - Agreement of a mutually acceptable forward work programme and timeline with the OGA

 The first part of this work programme will be the acquisition of a marine 3D seismic survey.
-We look forward to working with Shell and benefitting from their substantial worldwide operational experience and expertise, including in the development of carbonate reservoirs of this type.”
+We look forward to building on our close working relationship with Shell and benefitting from their substantial worldwide operational experience and expertise; notably the development of carbonate reservoirs characteristic of the Resolution and Endeavour discoveries.”